malcolmchetwyn/StatusCheck/README.md

 I hope other #SpyTibe users find this useful.

+I'll be adding Generative AI Reporting in the near future.

 ## Features

 - **Daily Status Logging**: Users can input their mental, emotional, and physical statuses during the day (Wake-up, Post-breakfast, Post-lunch, Post-dinner, Bedtime).